tefkah/thesis-writing/Is 'Braids Are Not Getting Untangled' a Good Enough FQHE Explanation?.md

 ctime: 20210312130942
 ---

-# Is "Braids are not Getting Untangled" a Good Enough FQHE Explanation?
+# Is 'Braids Are Not Getting Untangled' a Good Enough FQHE Explanation?

 Is the fact that anyonic worldlines _do_ not disentangle, as opposed to "not being able to disentangle" (in 2D) good enough to explain anyons?